KibromBerihu/ai4elife/readme.md

       ```../lfbnet/data/RAW_DATA_FOLDER_NAME_3D```, and

-  - The generated crossponding sagital and coronal images are saved in the folder name
+  - The generated corresponding sagittal and coronal images are saved in the folder name
 ``../lfbnet/data/RAW_DATA_FOLDER_NAME_MIP``.

-  - For simplicity, the coronal PET MIP images are named as `PET_1.nii`, and sagtial ass `PET_0.nii`, and corresponding
+  - For simplicity, the coronal PET MIP images are named as `PET_1.nii`, and sagittal as `PET_0.nii`, and corresponding
  ground truth as `gt_1.nii`, and `gt_0.nii`, respectively.

   - NOTE: if there is no ground truth, it will only generate the coronal and sagittal PET MIPs.
   Kindly check if these generated files are in order.

-- Predicted results will be saved into the folder `lfbnet/predicted_data_at_[ids]`
+- Predicted results including sTMTV and sDmax will be saved into the folder `lfbnet/predicted_data_at_[ids]`
   where `ids` is automatically generated the time of prediction in the form of month, year, and time.